-In Year 2 you will be required to complete 5 compulsory modules:
+At level 5 you will be required to complete 5 compulsory modules:

-In Year 3 you will be required to complete 4 prescribed modules:
+At level 6 you will be required to complete 4 prescribed modules:

 Part-time students will follow the same programme in terms of required and optional modules, but do so over an extended period of time, typically between 4 and 6 years.

 Please note that modules are reviewed annually and may therefore vary, in content or availability, from those listed.

 This degree provides you with the underpinning theoretical knowledge and practical learning opportunities which will build a firm basis for developing a career working with children and young people and the services that support them.
 Students who hold a UCLan Foundation Degree in ‘Children, Young People and their Services’ can gain direct access to the final year of this degree.
 Other relevant Foundation Degrees may also be considered.

 The Children Schools and Families team span a range of disciplines including education, social work, sociology, psychology and social policy.
 Our academic expertise is informed by research and practice.

 The Children Schools and Families degree has very high levels of student satisfaction.